 It's the media's "Perfect Storm."
 But we can help.

-It begins with a word that often gets lost in the word salad of jargon, and especially now, in the chaos of COVID, streaming, mergers, and layoffs.
+It's a word that often gets lost in the word salad of jargon, and in the chaos of COVID, streaming, mergers, and layoffs.

-We’ve developed new multi-platform initiatives for PBS, provided insights to successful cable networks and helped a wide range of non-fiction producers sharpen their development and pitching strategies, all built around a focus on being "storycentric."
+We’ve developed new multi-platform initiatives for PBS, provided insights to successful cable networks and helped a wide range of non-fiction producers sharpen their development and pitching strategies.

 Meet Ed Hersh